andrew/ultimate-awesome/README.md

 - [Awesome-AI-For-Security](https://github.com/AmanPriyanshu/Awesome-AI-For-Security) - A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
 This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.
 - [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [Awesome-Object-Placement](https://github.com/bcmi/Awesome-Object-Placement) - A curated list of papers, code, and resources pertaining to object placement.
+- [awesome-oss-fonts](https://github.com/drwpow/awesome-oss-fonts) - A collection of quality open-source fonts (mostly not on Google Fonts).
+- [awesome-guix](https://github.com/franzos/awesome-guix) - Docs, Channels, example configs and more - Guix is Awesome.
 - [awesome-django-admin-interface](https://github.com/iamfoysal/awesome-django-admin-interface) - The Awesome-Django-Admin-Interface Resource.
 - [awesome-depin](https://github.com/iotexproject/awesome-depin) - A curated list of all DePIN research, projects and resources.
 - [amx-guide](https://github.com/mikeroyal/amx-guide) -  Advanced Matrix Extensions (AMX) Guide.